Initial Semantics for Reduction Rules: A Translation from PCF to ULC via initiality, in Coq

-The other inequations concern the arithmetic and logical constants of \PCF.
-Firstly, we have that the conditionals reduce according to the truth value they are applied to: \begin{form}[Logic Inequations of $\PCF$ Representations] \end{form}
+The other rules concern the arithmetic and logical constants of \PCF.
+Firstly, we have that the conditionals reduce according to the truth value they are applied to: \begin{form}[Logical rules of $\PCF$ models]